 Before donning a snapback, be sure it suits your style.
 The cap takes confidence to pull off, so you don’t want to be feeling unsure when rocking one.
 If your personality is shy or you think of yourself as a more sophisticated gent, it may be better to opt for other hats instead.
 If you know a snapback’s for you, find one that suits your personality and personal tastes.
 Also, avoid wearing caps emblazoned with the logos of brands or teams if they mean nothing to you.

-- Choose which colour and style of snapback cap to wear based on your style/outfit and personality.
+- Choose which color and style of snapback cap to wear based on your style/outfit and personality.

 - Only wear bold snapbacks with subdued outfits.